egnha/AoC-2020/FiveThemes.md

   * [Theme 4](#theme4).
 Poor man’s interpreter (Days [14](#day14) and [18](#day18))
   * [Theme 5](#theme5).
 Resolving ambiguous relations with matrices (Days [16](#day16) and [21](#day21))

 Solutions to the remaining sixteen days can be found in the [solutions folder](https://github.com/egnha/AoC-2020/tree/main/solutions).
-They are comparatively routine (with the exception of [Day 20](https://github.com/egnha/AoC-2020/blob/main/solutions/20.ipynb), which entails rather careful bookkeeping).
+They are comparatively routine (with the exception of Day [20](https://github.com/egnha/AoC-2020/blob/main/solutions/20.ipynb), which entails rather careful bookkeeping).
 I’ve omitted them here because five is an auspicious number, and frankly, I lacked the imagination or inspiration (not to mention the energy) to say anything noteworthy about them.

 All solutions are in Python, with liberal use of [NumPy](https://numpy.org) and [array-oriented methods](https://en.wikipedia.org/wiki/Array_programming).
 I favour a functional style, but write procedural or imperative code when that makes more sense.
 There is scarcely any object orientation, except as a means of overriding ordinary Python semantics ([Theme 4](#theme4)).

-Hearty thanks to [Eric Wastl](http://www.was.tl) for creating such a fun and educational diversion!
+*Hearty thanks to [Eric Wastl](http://www.was.tl) for creating such a fun and educational diversion!*

 #### Dependencies

 [Python 3.8](https://docs.python.org/3.8/) (or higher) and [NumPy](https://numpy.org) are required.
-[SciPy](https://www.scipy.org/scipylib/) and [Numba](https://numba.pydata.org) are each used once for speed-ups ([Day 7](#day7), resp.
-[Day 11](#day11)).
+[SciPy](https://www.scipy.org/scipylib/) and [Numba](https://numba.pydata.org) are each used once for speed-ups (Days [7](#day7) and [11](#day11)).

 ```python